EddyMunga/EddyMunga/README.md

 # Hi there, I'm Edward 👋

-### I am a passionate Software Engineer, eager to learn build impactful products and use technology to make a difference.
+### I am a passionate Software Engineer, eager to learn and build impactful products and use technology to make a difference.

 #### 📧Gmail:edwardofficial25@gmail.com